-The winners of Group stage will host the Super 12's.
+The winners of Groups 1-4 will host the Super 12's.
+These groups will rotate on an annual basis to allow equal opportunity for all Group winners to host over a 5 year period.
 NCCA reserve the right to change the host venue for the Super 12's if the geographical locations of the Super 12 group Counties create operational challenges.